To the main content

 Which bands should we invite?
 Do we want video installations or an exhibition?
 What should the sound, lighting and stage set-up look like?
 Once these decisions are made, the trainees draw up contracts and send them to the artists or their booking agencies.
 They book hotels and order the catering for the evening.
 And they use Instagram and other social media to reach as many potential visitors as possible.

-“I think it’s cool that for Isarflux you don’t just work in your own job, but also get an insight into the work of the other trainees,” says an apprentice stage technician.
+“I think it’s cool that for Isarflux you don’t just work in your own job, but also get an insight into the other trainees’ work,” says an apprentice stage technician.
 And the trainees do learn a lot from each other, as everyone – from future industrial and office staff to electronics engineers for building services – is involved in the Isarflux.
 “It feels daunting every year,” the organisers agree.
 “But on the day, it’s always an amazing party!”

 A red-lit stage with a club atmosphere.
 Three musicians with guitars and drums.